 Conclusion

-Laser printers can print photos, but they are not designed to replace true photo printers.
+Laser printers can print photos, but they’re not meant to replace real photo printers.
 They are ideal for simple photo needs.
 Here, speed, durability, and cost are more important than perfect colour detail.
 A colour laser printer gives clear and sharp results.
 It’s great for school projects.
 It works well for office handouts, flyers, posters, and text with images.

 The right choice depends on your goal.
 If you print a lot of photos, a laser printer is a good choice.
 It gives fast output.
 It’s also great for documents with images.
 If you need family photos, portraits, or great images, go for an inkjet printer.
 A photo lab is also a good choice.